-Knee Walls: Walls of varying length.
+Knee Walls: Walls of varying lengths.
 Used to provide additional support to roof rafters with a wide span or to finish off an attic.

 Kraft-Faced Vapor Retarder: Created by coating kraft paper with a thin layer of asphalt adhesive.
 The coated side of the kraft paper is then applied to the unfaced insulation material.
 The asphalt adhesive bonds the kraft paper and the insulation together.

-Mean Temperature: The arithmetic mean between hot and cold surface temperatures of an insulated pipe, duct or vessel. tm = (t1 + t2)/2.
+Mean Temperature: The arithmetic means between hot and cold surface temperatures of an insulated pipe, duct, or vessel. tm = (t1 + t2)/2.

 NPS: Nominal Pipe Size, inches.
-Metric equivalent of DN (Diameter, Nominal, millimeters).
+The metric equivalent of DN (Diameter, Nominal, millimeters).

 Noncombustible: The material will not burn.
-The glass fibers in PINK® fiber glass insulation have a natural fire resistance, and are considered non-combustible when tested in accordance to ASTM E136.
+The glass fibers in PINK® fiberglass insulation have natural fire resistance and are considered non-combustible when tested in accordance to ASTM E136.

-Noise Reduction Coefficient (NRC): A single number rating, the arithmetic average of the individual sound absorption coefficients of a material at 250, 500, 1000 and 2000 Hz to the nearest .05.
+Noise Reduction Coefficient (NRC): A single number rating, the arithmetic average of the individual sound absorption coefficients of material at 250, 500, 1000, and 2000 Hz to the nearest .05.